-Owning a Pug is often assumed to be affordable because of their small size, but in reality, Pugs are one of the more expensive small dog breeds to own over time.
-Their unique health risks, ongoing veterinary needs, and specialized daily care push total costs well beyond what many first-time owners expect.
+Owning a Pug is often assumed to be affordable because of their small size, but in reality, Pugs are one of the more expensive small dog breeds to care for over time.
+Their ongoing health risks and veterinary needs can make total ownership costs much higher than many first-time owners expect.

 At a high level, the pug dog cost of ownership typically breaks down into three phases: